-Students are expected to maintain certain standards of academic achievement in all work carried out at the UW Colleges.
-Quality is measured by both semester and cumulative grade point average (GPA), and the quantity of work satisfactorily completed, as measured by the proportion of the credit load completed each semester.
+Every student is expected to maintain certain standards of academic achievement in all work carried out at the University.
+The UW Colleges has established these standards in terms of quality of the work, as measured by both the semester and cumulative grade point average (GPA), and the quantity of work satisfactorily completed, as measured by the proportion of the credit load completed each semester.

-Unless otherwise stated, part-time students are expected to meet the same standards of academic achievement as any other student.
+Certain expectations are allowed for part-time students, but unless otherwise stated part-time students are expected to meet the same standards of academic achievement as any other student.

-Good standing is the status assigned when a student's semester and cumulative GPA is 2.0 or better.
+A status assigned when a student is making adequate academic progress and has a cumulative GPA of 2.0 or better.

-Academic suspension is a status assigned when a student's record of academic progress and/or achievement is unacceptable to the extent that continued enrollment in the UW Colleges is not permitted.
+A status assigned when the record of academic progress and/or achievement is unacceptable to the extent that the student is not permitted to continue to enroll in the UW Colleges.

 Probation and Suspension

 The UW Colleges is concerned about students whose academic achievement seems to indicate that they are not able to meet the expectations of their instructors or are experiencing other problems which may be interfering with their studies.
-Probation is an advisory warning that students should take appropriate action to improve their achievement.
-Students will be suspended when the UW Colleges faculty believe a student's academic achievement record to date indicates a need to interrupt enrollment to reassess and reevaluate goals and plans.
-Students who are placed on probation or are suspended should give careful consideration to the factors that may be involved and are encouraged to seek assistance from counselors, advisors and course instructors.
+A probation action is an advisory warning that students should take appropriate actions to improve their achievement.
+Students who are on probation or have an at risk advisory warning may be required to participate in mandatory advising or other campus programs designed to improve their academic success.
+A Suspension action is taken when the UW Colleges faculty feel that the student's academic achievement record to date indicates a need to interrupt enrolled status to reassess and reevaluate goals and plans.
+A students who has been placed on probation or suspension should give careful consideration to the factors that may be involved.
+The UW Colleges encourages such students to seek assistance from counselors, advisors and course instructors.

-Students are expected to maintain at least a C average (2.0 GPA) on all credit coursework.
-Failure to maintain this minimum C average (2.0 GPA) in any semester will result in probation, final probation or suspension at the end of the semester.
+Every student is expected to maintain at least a C average (2.0 GPA) on all GPA credit coursework.
+Failure to achieve this minimum C average (2.0 GPA) in any semester will result in an at-risk advisory warning, probation, final probation or suspension action at the end of the semester.